freenas/freenas-docs/userguide/tasks.rst

-If the rysnc server requires password authentication, input *--password-file=/PATHTO/FILENAME* in the "Extra options" box, replacing */PATHTO/FILENAME* with the appropriate path to the file containing the value of the password.
+If the rysnc server requires password authentication, input *--password-file=/PATHTO/FILENAME* in the :guilabel:`Extra options` box, replacing */PATHTO/FILENAME* with the appropriate path to the file containing the value of the password.

-Created rsync tasks will be listed in "View Rsync Tasks".
-If you highlight the entry for an rsync task, buttons will be displayed to "Edit", "Delete", or "Run Now".
+Created rsync tasks will be listed in :guilabel:`View Rsync Tasks`.
+Highlight the entry for an rsync task to display buttons for :guilabel:`Edit`, :guilabel:`Delete`, or :guilabel:`Run Now`.

 .. _Rsync Module Mode: